 Read also: Bathroom Exhaust Fan With Humidity Sensor

 Venting a bathroom fan to the soffit has its advantages.
 Before moving on to any further details, let’s talk about the benefits you will get.

 When you vent a bathroom fan hose duct through the soffit, it will usually take the shortest distance.
 It is bent flat on your attic and out of the underside of the roof.
 It could be even better if the bathroom fan is located as close to the wall.

-Backing-drafting is a problem when a vent runs through the wall instead of the soffit.
-Since wind mostly moves horizontally, it blows back into the vent on the side of the house.
+Backing drafting is a problem when a vent runs through the wall instead of the soffit.
+Since the wind mostly moves horizontally, it blows back into the vent on the side of the house.
 As a result, your fan is overworked.